-The Service Desk issues summary academic transcripts for the courses below, detailing the overall result by academic year and final degree classification where applicable.
+The Academic Registry issues summary academic transcripts for the courses below, detailing the overall result by academic year and final degree classification where applicable.
 If you require a detailed breakdown of results or if the course for which you require a transcript is not listed please contact the Department / School Office to which the course belongs.

 - (TR002) Music

 - (TR071) Science (transcripts giving full breakdown of results can be requested from Science Course Office.)